 2. Automotive Industry

 The automotive industry uses CNC machines for one-off custom parts and prototyping.
-They manufacture gearboxes, axles, valves, and cylindrical blocks with extruding metal and plastic manufacturing parts, including gas gauges and dashboards panels.
+They manufacture gearboxes, axles, valves, and cylindrical blocks with extruding metal and plastic manufacturing parts, including gas gauges and dashboard panels.
 No minimum part quantity require for this process.

 3. Oil & Gas Industry